This Is The Most Lightning-Struck Place On Earth

 They say lightning never strikes twice.
-That might ring true for most of the planet, but not if you’re in the middle of Venezuela’s Lake Maracaibo.
+That might be true for most of the planet, but not if you’re in the middle of Venezuela’s Lake Maracaibo.

 Each square kilometre of the vast lake is struck 233 times per year, more than anywhere else on Earth.
 It covers over 13,000km².